jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_13.md

 			{
 				"funcName":"",
 				"funcTitle":"Quality Monitoring",
-				"funcP":"Visual delivery of CDN service quality monitoring such as availability, hit ratio and back-to-source rate, etc."
+				"funcP":"Visual delivery of CDN service quality monitoring such as availability, hit ratio and back-to-source rate."
 			}
 		]
 	},